-IRDiRC AIMS
+IRDIRC AIMS

-IRDiRC teams up researchers and organisations investing in rare diseases research (hereinafter referred to as funding bodies) in order to achieve two main objectives by the year 2020, namely to deliver 200 new therapies for rare diseases and means to diagnose most rare diseases.
+IRDIRC teams up researchers and organisations investing in rare diseases research (hereinafter referred to as funding bodies) in order to achieve two main objectives by the year 2020, namely to deliver 200 new therapies for rare diseases and means to diagnose most rare diseases.

 A number of major challenges will need to be addressed through collaborative actions to reach these goals such as:

-- establishing and providing access to harmonised data and samples, - performing the molecular and clinical characterisation of rare diseases, - boosting translational, preclinical and clinical research, - streamlining ethical and regulatory procedures.
+- Establishing and providing access to harmonised data and samples, - Performing the molecular and clinical characterisation of rare diseases, - Boosting translational, preclinical and clinical research, and - Streamlining ethical and regulatory procedures.

-IRDiRC GOVERNANCE
+IRDIRC GOVERNANCE

-IRDIRC is governed through an Executive Committee, three Scientific Committees and twelve Working Groups.
-The mandate and composition of these bodies are described below.
+IRDiRC is governed through an Executive Committee and three Scientific Committees, aided by ad hoc Task Forces that replace Working Groups which have completed their missions.
+The Scientific Secretariat provides organisational and communication support.
+The mandate and composition of these bodies are described below: